dfinity/internet-identity/README.md

 This will produce `./internet_identity.wasm`.

-## Build flavors
+## Build Features and Flavors

-The Internet Identity build can be customized to include "flavors" that are useful when developing and testing.
+The Internet Identity build can be customized to include [features](#features) that are useful when developing and testing.
+We provide pre-built [flavors](#flavors) of Internet Identity that include different sets of features.

-⚠️ These options should only ever be used during development as they effectively poke security holes in Internet Identity ⚠️
+### Features

 These options can be used both in the "contributing" workflows above (frontend, backend) and in the docker build.
-The flavors are enabled by setting the corresponding environment variable to `1`.
-Any other string, as well as not setting the environment variable, will disable the flavor.
+The features are enabled by setting the corresponding environment variable to `1`.
+Any other string, as well as not setting the environment variable, will disable the feature.

 For instance: